• Home

 The adult dependent coverage portion of the Affordable Care Act was enacted in September of 2010.
 The provisions of the ACA were that adult dependents should remain covered on any eligible group health plan until the age of 26.

-Coverage for dependents is carried either through the date that the dependent turns age 26 (on the 26th birthdate), or until the end of the month during which the dependent turns 26.
-The determination to carry dependents until the end of the month is made by the plan itself.
+Coverage for dependents is carried either through the date the dependent turns age 26, literally on their 26th birthday, or until the end of the month during which the dependent turns 26.
+The determination to carry dependents until the end of the month is made by the plan itself so this will depend on the coverage plan.
 Some insurance carriers practice ending coverage on the date of birth, while others end dependent coverage at the end of the month.
-Either are acceptable so long as the plan rules are honored and every member is treated consistently the same.
+Either options are acceptable across the United States long as the plan rules are honored and every member is treated consistently the same.

 Exception to the Rule

-The provision regarding grandfathered plans not having to cover adult dependents until 2014, was the exception prior to last year.
-For plan years before January 1, 2014, grandfathered group health plans were able to exclude an adult child if the adult child was eligible to enroll in an employer-sponsored health plan other than a group health plan of a parent.
-Beginning in 2014, grandfathered group plans were required comply with the requirement and children up to age 26 can stay on their parents’ employer plan even if they have other employer-sponsored coverage available.
+The provision regarding grandfathered plans not having to cover adult dependents until 2014, was the exception prior to 2014.
+For plans signed before January 1, 2014, grandfathered group health plans were able to exclude an adult child if the adult child was eligible to enroll in an employer-sponsored health plan other than their parent’s.
+Beginning in 2014, grandfathered group plans were required to comply with the requirement and children up to age 26 can stay on their parents’ group health plan, even if they have other employer-sponsored coverage's available.

 Dependent Coverage for Adults Now

-Under-26 coverage ends on a child’s 26th birthday.
+Under-26 coverage ends on a child’s 26th birthday – what rights they still have:

 • When a child loses coverage on their 26th birthday, they qualify for a Special Enrollment Period.
 This lets them enroll in a health plan outside Open Enrollment.